 My sculptures are an interface between pattern making, surface and form.
 I use labor-intensive sewing construction processes to explore the nature of craft via industrious methods.
 Using design as my foundation, I make both static and functional objects that express a relationship between material and environment.

-Living in Wyoming for the last seven years has greatly influenced the scale and visual vocabulary of my work.
-I am drawn to the rural sublime and the ways in which geological space and natural beauty affects my sense of self.
-While some of my works addresses the landscape directly through form or political topic, I am most interested in making objects that transcend a specific sense of place and evoke a relationship between the natural and synthetic, 2D and 3D, craft and production.
+I have always been interested in how textiles mediate us to our surroundings.
+Living in Wyoming for the last seven years has influenced the scale and visual vocabulary of my work.
+I am drawn to the rural sublime and the ways in which covetable geological space and natural beauty affects my sense of self.
+While some of my sculptures address the landscape directly through form or political topic, I am most interested in making objects that transcend a specific sense of place and evoke a relationship between the natural and synthetic, 2D and 3D, craft and production.